pillboxer/NSAttribeautiful/README.md

 2. Choose a pair of unique _tokens_ that will enclose any NSAttribeautiful arguments.
 By default the prefix token is `≤` and the suffix token `≥`.
 All examples in this README will use the default tokens.

-3. Define the _GroupContainer_ and it must be present at the beginning of any document.
-Each _Group_ within the group container is enclosed by brackets and follows the format `fontName:fontSize:fontColor`:
+3. Define the _GroupContainer_ and add it to the beginning of any document.
+Each _Group_ within the container is enclosed by brackets and follows the format `fontName:fontSize:fontColor`:

 <p align="center"><code>≤[Copperplate:12:blue][Arial:8:red]≥ Here is my document that needs to be formatted`</code></p>